 - Mind: Art pieces will help stimulate your workers’ minds and promote tranquility and meditation.

-WB WOOD is a prominent furniture dealership and management company in the United States.
-It has been in business since 1905 and is a leading distributor of HAWORTH, an innovator in design, ergonomics and environmental commitment.
-WB WOOD can assist with your design and architectural needs if required.
+WB Wood is a prominent furniture dealership and management company in the United States.
+It has been in business since 1905 and is a best-in-class dealer of Haworth, an innovator in design, ergonomics and environmental commitment.
+WB Wood can assist with your design and architectural needs if required.
 Contact us online or call 212-647-6200 for custom office furniture solutions or browse our wide selection of office furniture online.